crushingcode/crushingcode.github.io/about.md

     "email": "nisrulz@gmail.com",
     "phone": "+91-8800616269",
     "address": "Gurgaon, India",
-    "about": "Software Engineer (3+ yrs experience) dabbling a lot in android sdk engineering, audio engineering and interaction design.In between if I get time I contribute to open source projects, blog, procrastinate about how the world be better of with better designs.", "latitude": "28.446394",
+    "about": "Software Engineer (3+ yrs experience) working constantly in the field of Android SDK development, Audio Engineering and Interaction Design.
+Avid dreamer, doodler and a caffeine dependent life-form.
+Keen observer of interfaces and their design.
+FOSS lover.
+    Recommended by 4 out of 5 people that recommend things.", "latitude": "28.446394",
     "longitude": "77.043777",
     "technical-skills": ["java", "android","ui","ux",